Andreas Handel - Brief professional bio

 From 2004 - 2009, I was a Postdoctoral Fellow in the Department of Biology at Emory University in the group of Rustom Antia.
 During my Postdoc I made the transition from physics to infectious disease modeling.

-From 1999 - 2004, I did a PhD in theoretical physics at the Center for Nonlinear Science and School of Physics, Georgia Institute of Technology.
+From 1999 - 2004, I did a PhD in theoretical physics at the Center for Nonlinear Science and School of Physics at the Georgia Institute of Technology.
 I worked with Roman Grigoriev on the topic of localized control of spatially extended, nonlinear dynamical systems.

 I grew up in Germany and started my undergrad studies in 1996 at the University of Stuttgart, in Physics.
 I received my B.S. (or what could be considered the German equivalent) in 1999, after which I moved to the U.S.